-When a penalized spline function of age at worker exit was substituted for the categorical variable in the Cox models, the HRs for both suicide and the combined outcome were highest for those who left work in their mid-30s (eFigure 4).
+When a penalized spline function of age at worker exit was substituted for the categorical variable in the Cox models, the HRs for both suicide and the combined outcome were highest for those who left work in their mid-30s (eFigure 3).
 The maximum HR was almost 2-fold for suicide and 2.5-fold for overdose combined with suicide, relative to those who left work after age 55.
 The HRs decline as age at worker exit increases from mid-30s to 55 but remain slightly elevated relative to the risk at retirement age.

 Among the 9,251 men still at work on December 31 1994, there were 54 additional cases, 31 suicides and 23 fatal overdoses.
-The distribution of the date of death relative to date of worker exit (eFigure 3) indicates that .
-Although we do not know when left work, almost all the overdoses occurred in Plant 2 during the years leading up to the closing of that plant in 2010.
+Although we do not know exactly when those cases with incomplete work records left work, almost all the overdoses occurred in Plant 2 during the years leading up to the closing of that plant in 2010.

 DISCUSSION